GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 It is recommended that you use the revision flag every time you execute a pipeline to ensure that the version is correct.

-To use a specific revision, you simply need to add it to the command line with the `--revision` or `-r` flag.
+To use a specific revision, you simply need to add it to the command line with the `-revision` or `-r` flag.
 For example, to run a pipeline with the `v1.0` revision, you would use the following:

 ```bash
 nextflow run <pipeline> -r v1.0